FahdSaif/POC--1--APIMonetizationPart1-APIGateway/README.md

 Start small and iterate.
 Begin with a simple model and a few APIs.
 Expand and refine your offerings as you gain experience.
 Billing system integration is often the most complex part.

-# Kong API Management Tutorials
+# Kong API Management Proof Of Concept

-This repository contains code and resources related to a series of tutorials on managing APIs with Kong.
-The tutorials cover various aspects of Kong, from basic setup to advanced topics like API key management, rate limiting, and monetization.
+This repository contains code and resources related to a series of Steps for Testing the POC on managing APIs with Kong.
+The research below cover various aspects of Kong, from basic setup to advanced topics like API key management, rate limiting, and monetization.

 ## Tutorials